Food Service Managers

 Many food service managers work long shifts, and the job is often hectic.
 Dealing with dissatisfied customers can sometimes be stressful.

 Most food service managers work full time.
 Managers at fine-dining and fast-food restaurants often work long shifts, and some work more than 40 hours per week.
-Managers of institutional food service facilities in schools, factories, or office buildings usually work traditional business hours.
-Those who oversee multiple locations of a chain or franchise may be called in on short notice, including evenings, weekends, and holidays.
+Managers of food service facilities or cafeterias in schools, factories, or office buildings usually work traditional business hours.
+Managers may be called in on short notice, including evenings, weekends, and holidays.
+Some managers may also manage multiple locations.

 Get the education you need: Find schools for Food Service Managers near you!